northeast-kansas-library-system/next/source/procedures/covid.closure.rst

 *Go to Home > Administration > Circulation and fine rules* and choose the library that needs to be closed from the "Select a library" dropdown

 .. image:: ../images/covid.close.0010.png
+   :alt: Screenshot showing where to find Default checkout, hold and return policy

 Go to the section of the page titled *"Default checkout, hold and return policy for LIBRARYNAME"* and change the variables as follow: